cmayer/MitoGeneExtractor/snakemake/README.md

 # MGE snakemake pipeline #
-Pipeline for extraction of barcoding regions built around MitoGeneExtractor adapted for genome skims from museum speicmens.
+Snakemake workflow for extraction of barcoding regions built around MitoGeneExtractor and adapted for genome skims of museum speicmens.

 # Requirements: #
 - Snakefile